ZhouJiaLinmumu/unigraph-schema/README.md

 Unigraph Public Schema
 ======================

 The Unigraph Schema is the backbone of the UniGraph knowledge graph.
-It is inspired by the freebase schema with major modifications in the following areas:
+It is inspired by the freebase schema with major modifications in the areas described below.

 Measured dimensions
 -------------------